gerbengeeraerts/raspi-setup/README.md

 Let the script run and install dependencies & packages.
 Be sure to reboot afterwards for upgrade & update changes!
-Everything is logged to rpi_bslog.txt in your home directory

 ### Credits
 Credit to Brandon Brown for his great bootstrapping script